Clubs and Organizations

 Dues: All members must pay a one time $20 fee to cover the cost of club shirts and the induction ceremony.

 Members are currently collecting canned goods to donate to the Oak Griner Baptist Church food pantry.

 The club will host a holiday party for students with autism at our school.
 The party will take place Tuesday, December 13th.
 Students can earn points toward induction for bringing items for the celebration.
 There are 19 students in our autism units.
 We will need items to place in goody bags for the students.
 We will also need party snacks and drinks.
 They will receive 1 item for each item brought in.
 They can also choose to help with the party and will receive 1 point for participation.

 Sponsors: Officer Wissinger

-- Nerd Herd is a club were students can get together and talk about comics, movies, video games, and anything else that’s geeky.
+- Nerd Herd is a club where students can get together and talk about comics, movies, video games, and anything else that’s geeky.

 - It gives them a chance to make new friends that have the same interest and also get them prepared for High School clubs.

-- Nerd Herd also lets the students realize that police officer are people to and that we have hobbies, families and are geeks.
+- Nerd Herd also lets the students realize that police officers are people too and that we have hobbies, families and are geeks.